 The literary and gay careers of de Haan are the subject of my paper and will be discussed at length after this introduction.
 He joined the modernist literary movement and started to write openly gay novels in the first decade of the twentieth century.
 Rejecting the orthodoxy of his parents, he became an atheist.
-He joined the socialist party, wrote for its daily newspaper but was thrown out of both because of his first gay novel.
-Strong feelings of social justice made him protest against the prison conditions in czarist Russia.
-After 1910 he returned to Jewish religion, continued with poetry both Jewish and pederast, joined the zionist movement and became the Jewish poet of The Netherlands.
-He wrote his dissertation on the terminology of legal responsibility.
-His final years, he lived in Palestine where he emigrated in 1919.
-In Jerusalem he met Arab boys and orthodox Jews, and he changed position from zionism to take the cause of the orthodox-Jewish organization Aguda.
-As an accomplished writer, he started to send articles to Dutch and English newspapers in which he opposed zionist claims and began to lobby against their political monopoly in the European press and Palestinian politics.
-His criticism in English newspapers brought the debate to the colonial capital of Palestine, which the zionists utterly disliked, and they planned to silence de Haan.
-In the end, he was murdered in June 1924 by men of the Haganah (the predecessor of the Israeli army), becoming the first Jewish victim of zionism.
+He joined the socialist party and wrote for its daily newspaper, but was thrown out of both for his first gay novel Pijpelijntjes (1904).
+Strong leftist feelings of social justice made him protest against the prison conditions in czarist Russia (Haan 1913) After 1910 he returned to the Jewish religion, continued with poetry addressing both Jewish and pederast subjects, joined the Zionist movement and became the "Jewish poet" of the Netherlands.
+He wrote his dissertation on the terminology of legal responsibility (Haan 1916).
+During his final years, he lived in Palestine where he migrated in 1919.
+In Jerusalem, he met Arab boys and orthodox Jews, and he changed his political position from Zionism to take up the causes of the orthodox-Jewish organization Agudah that opposed the secular nationalism of Zionism and befriended the Arabs who formed the large majority in Palestine, but whose existence the Zionists denied.
+As an accomplished writer, de Haan sent articles to English and Dutch newspapers in which he opposed Zionist claims.
+He began to lobby for the orthodox cause, breaking the Zionist monopoly in European media and Palestinian politics.
+His criticism brought the debate to the colonial capital of Palestine, which the Zionists utterly disliked, and they planned to silence de Haan.
+In the end, he was murdered in June 1924 by men of the Haganah (a predecessor of the Israel Defense Forces), becoming the first Jewish victim of Zionism.